Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/compare_netcdf4.rst

     partial processes are performing independent I/O(while others don't) because :meth:`File.enddef` is a collective call which requires all processes to participate.

  Independent/Collective I/O Mode
-  There are two types of parallel IO, independent (the default) and collective supported both in PnetCDF-python and netCDF4-python.
+  There are two types of parallel I/O, independent I/O and collective I/O supported both in PnetCDF-python and netCDF4-python.
 NetCDF4-python toggles back and forth between the two types at variable-level.
 However, PnetCDF-python manages this at file-level through :meth:`File.begin_indep` and :meth:`File.end_indep`.
+The default I/O mode is collective I/O in PnetCDF-python.

 Alternative Reads and Writes Methods